StanPlatinum/snapshot-attack-demo/README.md

 ### Build the demo

-#### Install Occlum and modified SGXSDK (optional)
+#### Install Intel SGX SDK and Occlum

-First of all, anyone willing to run the demo must install Occlum and modified SGX SDK (optional).
+First of all, anyone willing to run the demo must install Intel SGX SDK and Occlum (you can choose to use our modified SGX SDK).
 We provide a Dockerfile for fast Occlum/SDK installation.
 The modified SGX SDK is to help the attacker to decide the timing.

 You can also install Occlum on the host machine.
 (Please refer to https://github.com/occlum/occlum for more installation details.)
 Either way, you will need to install [Intel SGX driver](https://github.com/intel/linux-sgx-driver) on your host first, or use a in-kernel SGX driver.